energysistem/manuals/42435-Energy_Phone_Neo _Lite/en/21-updating.md

 3. Enter the "Support" section and choose the type of product "Smartphone".

-4. Choose your Energy Phone model from the dropdown list that appears and then download the latest Android™ operating system version available.
+4. Choose your Energy Phone model from the dropdown list that appears and then download the latest Android#trade# operating system version available.
 *Important*: Make sure that the operating system version you are downloading is specific for your model and serial number, otherwise you could damage the device.

 5. Unzip the file on your computer.